 The holiday classic It’s a Wonderful Life wasn’t really a hit when it premiered in 1946.
 It was nominated for several Oscars but didn’t win any.
 Then it was kind of forgotten, until it was rediscovered by a new generation who grew up watching it every December on TV.
 Today it’s hard to imagine Christmas without revisiting George and Mary Bailey and their “drafty old house,” as he calls it, in Bedford Falls.

-George and Mary walk past their future house, when it’s still empty and in disrepair and throw rocks at the windows.
+George and Mary walk past their future house when it’s abandoned and throw rocks at the windows.

 Bedford Falls was a huge set built on the RKO Ranch in Encino, California.
 It took two months of construction and was one of the longest sets ever created for a movie.
 It ran 3 city blocks with 75 stores and buildings and covered 4 acres.